esa/polyhedral-gravity-model/README.md

 To modify the build options (like parallelization) have a look at the `setupy.py` and the [next paragraph](#build-c).
+(Optional: For a faster build you can install all dependencies available for your system in your local python environment.
+That way, they won't be fetched from GitHub.)

 ## Build C++